FM BetterForms Docs

 Add the slots key to this element to define HTML regions to be displayed with the table.
 The slot key within each object defines the name of the slot, which can be referenced in the columns key.

-If you name a slot child_row, that HTML content will be displayed when the row of the table is expanded. (see CSS trick below for how to customize the look of the child row icon)
+If you name a slot child_row, that HTML content will be displayed when the row of the table is expanded. (see CSS trick for how to customize the look of the child row icon)

 "columns": ["name", "title", "slot_name", "button_slot"],